 - Have all coworkers join together to watch each other's property and offices.
 If you encounter a suspicious person in your building, ask if you can help them.
 If the person has legitimate business, he or she will gladly show you identification.

 - A business card is not proper identification - a thief can easily make fake business cards.

 - If a person claims to be looking for someone in the building, make sure that the unknown individual is expected.
-If the individual refuses to cooperate, call the police immediately to have the person checked out.
-The police department prefers to investigate numerous reports than to have an avoidable theft incident.
+If the individual refuses to cooperate, call the police immediately to have the person checked.
+The police department prefers to interview unknow persons, than to have an avoidable theft incident.